 Not everyone needs a prenuptial agreement, but if one person is bringing significantly more debt into a marriage than the other, it’s wise to have one.
-Meet with a lawyer before you’re married and create a plan that will protect and satisfy you both.
+Meet with a lawyer before you’re married and create a financial plan that will protect and satisfy you both.

 If you’re already married, you can sign a postnuptial agreement to protect you from any financial harm that might result from your spouse’s debt.
 It will specify who is responsible for which debts in the event of a divorce and can also protect certain assets.

-Keep each other updated on the budget
+Keep each other updated on the budget.

 A budget makes sure you know where your money is going.
-It helps you afford the things you need and directs you how to change your spending to afford the things you want.
+It helps you afford the things you need and directs you on how to change your spending to afford the things you want.
 In order to make that happen, you both need to be in agreement on your budget.

-Try to set aside a time to go over your budget together at least once a month.
+Try to set aside time to go over your budget together at least once a month.
 You can do it more frequently or more informally as well.
 That’s the approach Alli Williams takes.

 She says that she and her husband don’t have monthly budget meetings, but they do check in with each other several times a month.